flrivera/Cat-Lab/docs/index.md

 ### Fitting and making predictions:

+#### Preprocessing:

+- using the rembg package (https://pypi.org/project/rembg/) I remove the background from the training and validation images.
+- we re-scale both teaining and validation datasets and apply zooming and shearing to just the training dataset before fitting the model to the dataset.

-### I use transfer learning as a way of generating features that differentiate our 5 unique classes
+#### I use transfer learning as a way of generating features that differentiate our 5 unique classes

-- Using an already trained convolutional neural network (Inception): https://towardsdatascience.com/review-inception-v4-evolved-from-googlenet-merged-with-resnet-idea-image-classification-5e8c339d18bc
+- Using an already trained convolutional neural network (Inception) to generate class features optimizing the fit to our dataset and testing our predictions: https://towardsdatascience.com/review-inception-v4-evolved-from-googlenet-merged-with-resnet-idea-image-classification-5e8c339d18bc